yuchentang/yuchentang.github.io/Database/SQL.md

 END);
 ```

 Treat the whole `CASE WHEN` part as a column.
-It can even be combined with aggregate functions.
+It can even be combined with aggregation functions.

 E.g.

 ```sql
 SELECT AVG(